davidzhangbj/agent/README.md

 The agent can be extended via the following mechanisms:

 - **Tools**: These are functions that the agent can call to get information about the database.
 They are written in TypeScript.
-- **Playbooks**: These are sequences of steps that the agent can follow to troubleshoot an issue.
+- **Agents**: These are sequences of steps that the agent can follow to troubleshoot an issue.
 They are simply written in english.